open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   dropped.
 The default value is `2048`.
 * `scheduledDelayMillis` - the delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.
-* `exporterTimeoutMillis` - how long the export can run before it is cancelled.
+* `exportTimeoutMillis` - how long the export can run before it is cancelled.
   The default value is `30000`.
 * `maxExportBatchSize` - the maximum batch size of every export.
 It must be smaller or equal to `maxQueueSize`.
 The default value is `512`.